dkress59/wordpress-api-client/usage/authentication.md

 ## OAuth

-There is now example, yet, for WP+OAuth.
+There is no example, yet, for WP with OAuth.
 Please report an [issue](https://github.com/dkress59/wordpress-api-client/issues), if you really need one!

 ## Blacklisting / Whitelisting

-Routes, which require authentication can be set with the `protected` option.
+Routes which require authentication can be set with the `protected` option.
 You can extend and/or filter the defaults, like this:

 ```typescript